 Simply roll your clay into gem shapes.
 Then, once your gemstone earrings are baked, use the sandpaper to polish and perfect the gems.

 Bring Your Polymer Clay Earring Designs to Life With Sculpey

 Clay earrings are therapeutic to make, allowing you to express your creativity and pass quality time with your friends, kids or just by yourself.
 Your clay statement earrings don't have to come out perfect, and you don't have to keep your earrings, either — just as long as you're having fun.
 But, we get it if you can't part with your fried eggs earings.

 clay earrings give you the platform to make a statement in a way no other accessory can.
 With polymer clay, you have the freedom and the space to make your vision come to life and to create clay jewelry that's meaningful to you.
 Whatever your style, you can design earrings to suit your unique taste.

 Plus, you can sell your handmade earrings for extra income, too, or gift them to your friends and family.
 Who knows?
 Maybe you'll discover a new passion for earring-making and entrepreneurship!
 With polymer clay, anything is possible.

 If you're feeling inspired to become a clay crafter, visit our online store for all of your polymer clay needs.
-While you're there, feel free to sign up for our newsletter for the latest news in polymer clay, as well as exclusive deals.
-If you have any questions about how to make polymer clay earrings at home, you can always contact our enthusiastic team!
+While you're there, feel free to sign up for our newsletter or check out our additional polymer clay earring tutorials.
+If you have any questions about how to make clay earrings at home, you can always contact our enthusiastic team!